The Young Elders

 Those flawed and tiresome instincts told me to keep the two seemingly well-mannered and clean-cut young men on my front porch not only outside my home, but also at arm’s length.

-Another well-known member of the local congregation is Texas A&M University President Michael Young.
+A well-known member of the local congregation is Texas A&M University President Michael Young.

 Small talk on the front porch eased my doubts some, but Elder Herrera soon cut to the chase.